 Your old supplier will ask you for a meter reading on the day of the switch so that they can send an accurate final bill.

-It’s worth noting that business customers aren’t usually eligible to a cooling off period (unlike domestic customers) so always make sure you’re 100% happy with your new tariff.
+Business customers aren’t usually eligible for a cooling off period (unlike domestic customers) so always make sure you’re 100% happy with your new tariff.

 What rate of VAT should I be charged for my business gas?